timotiusnc/doppelganger/README.md

-Running the app is dead simple (assuming you already have web server running): after clone, just navigate your browser to `http://localhost/<folder-name>/app` (for example, if you cloned into folder named 'doppelganger', then navigate to: 'http://localhost/doppelganger/app').
+Running the app is dead simple (assuming you already have web server running): after clone, just navigate your browser to `http://localhost/<folder-name>/app` (for example, if you cloned into folder named `doppelganger`, then navigate to: `http://localhost/doppelganger/app`).

 # angular-seed — the seed for AngularJS apps